 Find pet friendly places in Wicklow

 “Take the pet friendly walking trail that stretches along the Blessington Lakes, it’s so tranquil.
-There’s also activities at the Avon including wall climbing, ziplines and kayaking and hotel and glamping accommodation to choose from”.
+There’s also activities at the Avon including wall climbing, ziplines and kayaking."

 Discover Ireland tip: Packed with pretty trails, Glendalough is perfect for leisurely walks but remember to keep your dog on a lead here.
 Extend your stay in Wicklow with a stroll along the prom in Bray.
 After, visit Dockyard No.8 where there's an outdoor tap and dog bowls so you can keep your furry friend hydrated.